River Exe Shillhay

 Additionally: Members must give way to E.C.C salmon permit holders - 13th February – 14th March.

-Boundaries: Continuing down from our Exwick fishery, from the railway bridge below St David’s Station (Flowerpot) down to the weir by the “Mill on the Exe” public house & the newly built pedestrian footbridge, our fishing then continues down on both banks (except by the pub), downstream through the town for approximately ½ mile and finishes 200 yards above the next downstream weir - Trews Weir; the river also enters the Exeter canal (The Cut) at this point.
+Boundaries: Continuing down from our Exwick fishery, from the railway bridge below St David’s Station (Flowerpot) down to the weir by the “Mill on the Exe” public house & the newly built pedestrian footbridge, our fishing then continues down on both banks (except by the pub), downstream through the town for approximately ½ mile and finishes at the Port Royal / Canal entrance.